 A sure sign of a rookie backpacker/tent camper is leaving food or smelly things like soap products, toothpaste , etc in their tent.
-Critters of all sort will destroy your gear trying to get to it.
+Critters of all sorts will destroy your gear trying to get to it.
 The Havasu Falls area campground is well known for this problem.

 This includes packs and sleeping bags.
 Anything left on the ground or simply hung on a tree.
 Anything with a “Smell” no matter how well sealed or even unopened.
 It all needs to be removed from your gear when unattended or when your are sleeping.
 Then other prevent measures taken.